Other Worlds, Universe Science Fiction, and Science Stories: Publishing history

 When the anonymous businessman lost interest in the project Palmer bought him out, financed by the sale of his half share in Clark Publications, which had published Other Worlds and Fate.
 He founded Palmer Publications and took over the new magazines with Universe's third issue and Science Stories' second issue, and abandoned the pseudonym.
 He launched Mystic Magazine, which, like Fate, published occult material, both fact and fiction.
 Science Stories failed to sell well, and ceased to appear after the April 1954 issue, but Universe continued, going bimonthly after the March 1954 issue.
 A total of ten issues appeared under the title Universe Science Fiction, and with the May 1955 issue the title Other Worlds Science Fiction reappeared.
 The new version of Other Worlds initially carried both Universe's numbering and the issue numbering from the original run of Other Worlds.
 Palmer closed the offices in Evanston, Illinois, and edited the magazine from his home in Wisconsin; Mahaffey continued to work on the magazine by mail from Cincinnati.
-From November 1955 the format changed to pulp size: this was against the prevailing market winds, as almost all the pulps had died out by this time.
+From November 1955 the format changed to pulp magazine size: this was against the prevailing market winds, as almost all the pulps had died out by this time.
 In 1956 an unexpected tax bill forced Palmer to let Mahaffey go, and he ran the magazine by himself from that point on.

 The following year Palmer switched the magazine's focus to flying saucers.
 To try to maintain the existing readership while attracting new readers, Palmer emphasized sf and flying saucers in alternate issues: for example, the June 1957 issue was titled FLYING SAUCERS from Other Worlds, and the July issue was Flying Saucers from OTHER WORLDS.
 He also hoped that each issue would be kept longer on newsstands if the distributors thought they were dealing with two magazines.
 The experiment did not last; from the July/August 1958 issue the title was shortened to Flying Saucers, and the magazine ceased to carry fiction.
 Palmer retired to Amherst, Wisconsin, and took over its printing.
 Bibliographic sources focus on the science fiction issues, and do not index the magazine after 1958, but it continued publication until 1976 as a non-fiction magazine.